tamascogustavo/chimera/README.md

 - Create visualization for the metabolic network using PSAMM and Escher

-- Addition of pathway information to metabolic maps using in house algorithm
+- Add pathway information to metabolic maps using in house algorithm

 - Perform single and double, gene and reaction, knockout in the organism